luo3300612/Semantics-AssistedVideoCaptioning.pytorch/README.md

 ```shell script
 python train.py --cfg configs/msvd_default.yml --savedir saved_results --exp_name anonymous_run
 ```
-Remember to create savedir by `mkdir`.
-And `--exp_name` is a name you give to this run.
+Remember to create savedir by `mkdir`. `--exp_name` is the name you give to this run.

 For training on msrvtt, just change `--cfg` to `configs/msrvtt_default.yml`.
 It takes about 90 min to train on msvd, 5h to train on msr-vtt.